 Lilach Trabelsi presenting a graph in front of an audience

-We aim at understanding and advancing the integration of human rights in the finance industry through conducting research, collaborating with financial institutions, and providing practical guidance, as well as through educational endeavors, such as the writing and publication of case studies.
+We aim at understanding how the integration of human rights in the finance industry evolves, through conducting research, collaborating with financial institutions, and providing practical guidance, as well as through educational endeavors, such as the writing and publication of case studies.

 Focus lead